linagora/linshare/documentation/EN/epics/drive/README.md

 ### Rules

 * This feature must be available on sharedSpace.
-* The Drive will be managed as nested workgroups functionality.
+* The Drive will be managed as a new functionality.
 * A Drive can only contain workgroups.
 A Drive can't contain a Drive, a Document or a Folder.
-* Add preferences to manage the Drive.
-* List all permissions related to Drive.
-* List all roles related to Drive.

-> Note : <br>
-   We need to have two kind of roles on Drive: <br>
+* Among a Drive a member have two roles, one role dedicated to the Drive by itself.
+A second one wich will be his role by default in workgroups created inside a Drive.
-    - Drive roles (DRIVE_ADMIN for example) is applied to the current Drive. <br>
+    - Drive roles (DRIVE_ADMIN, for example) is applied to the current Drive. <br>
-    - Default workgroups roles : Defined on the Drive and applied on the workgroups inside it. <br>
+    - Default workgroups roles : Defined on the Drive and applied on the workgroups inside it as a default value. <br>

-* The workgroups inside the Drive inherite the Drive roles and properties.
+* The workgroups inside the Drive inherite the Drive roles and properties but they can be overriden locally.
-* When an external user (from the drive) is added to a workgroup, he can't/shouldn't see the Drive name
+* When an external user (from the drive) is added to a nested workgroup, he can't see the Drive name, only the workgroup name.
+(To be confirmed)

 ### Actions